10 Most Common Complaints Against RV Parks

 The final complaint on our list is feeling unsafe.
 We rarely come across this issue, as most of the RVing community is nothing but friendly and helpful.
 That said, if we do ever feel unsafe, we leave, and you should too.

 After all, your RV has wheels, meaning you can move it anywhere you like, and even if you aren’t truly in any danger, you’ll sleep better in a place where you feel safe.
-Be sure to check sites like Campground Reviews before you go to learn more about the park and what other RVers are saying about the area you’ll be visiting.
+Be sure to check sites like RV LIFE Campgrounds before you go to learn more about the park and what other RVers are saying about the area you’ll be visiting.